Fred Toney: Highlights

 On July 1, 1917, Toney pitched two complete-game, three-hitters for victories in a doubleheader against the Pittsburgh Pirates, to set a record for fewest hits allowed in a double header by a Major League pitcher.

 Toney also holds the record for the longest no-hitter in organized baseball history.

 Legal Challenges

 In January 1919, Toney, was acquitted of charges of evading the Selective Service Act, but also pleaded guilty to traveling with a woman in violation of the Mann Act, whom he falsely claimed was his wife, from Louisville, Kentucky to Cincinnati, Ohio where they lived together while he played for the Cincinnati Reds.
 He was sentenced to four months in jail.
-He also faced charges for evading the Selective Service Act.

 Toney also later testified before the grand jury investigating the Black Sox Scandal that former teammeate Heinie Zimmerman offered him a bribe to a throw a game against the Cubs.